Streptococcus Pyogenes: the primary bacterium causing this infection

 - The injection of illegal drugs, such as heroin.

-Young children (especially 2 to 6 years old) and adults over 60 are more likely to develop erysipelas.
+Young children (mainly 2 to 6 years old) and adults over 60 are more likely to develop erysipelas.

-Older adults who have weak immune systems or who have problems with fluid buildup after surgery are at the greatest risk.
+Older adults who have weak immune systems or problems with fluid buildup after surgery are at the most significant risk.

 The doctor can usually diagnose erysipelas simply by performing a physical examination and asking about the symptoms.